euphort-wind/euphort-wind.github.io/content/publication/2021paper/index.md

 ---
-title: 'Modeling Business Processes Technology in the Information Service of Interaction'
+title: 'Modeling business processes technology in the information service of interaction'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here